spring-projects/spring-restdocs/README.md

 ## Quickstart

 The project requires Java 7 or later.
-It's built with Gradle:
+Snapshots are published to `https://repo.spring.io/snapshot`.
+Alternatively, it can be built locally using Gradle:

 ```
 $ ./gradlew build install
 ```

-Once the main project's built, take a look at one of the two sample projects.
+The quickest way to get started is to look at one of the two sample projects.
 Both projects implement a RESTful service for creating tagged notes and illustrate the use of Maven or Gradle.
 The two projects have different implementations:
 `rest-notes-spring-hateoas` is implemented using Spring MVC and Spring Hateoas where as